gigalixir/gigalixir-cli/docs/source/main.rst

     elixir_version=1.10.0
     erlang_version=22.2

-If necessary, you can also specify your node and npm versions by creating a file called :bash:`phoenix_static_buildpack.config` with something like
+The latest versions of phoenix also require higher versions of node.
+Create a file called :bash:`phoenix_static_buildpack.config` with something like

 .. code-block:: bash